po1sigala/live/02-Lesson-Plans/Full-Time/06-Week/02-Day/02-Day-LessonPlan.md

       * Create the logic that handles reservation requests.
 Your code should work such that POST requests take in JSON objects, checks if there is any space left, then adds the JSON object to either the reservation array or the waitlist array.
 Your POST route should also respond to requests with a confirmation (true or false) of whether or not the requestor has a reservation (or is on the waiting list).

-      * You should be using Postman to do all your testing at this point.
+      * You should be using Insomnia Core to do all your testing at this point.

     * Frontend Team: